 Infrastructure is a big-money business, and a stable one at that.
 Not only is Brookfield Infrastructure Partners generating more than $6 billion in revenue annually, nearly 95% of its cash flow is regulated or under contract, offering all but a guaranteed return.

 As with others on this list, Brookfield Infrastructure Partners has largely outperformed the overall utility sector in terms of year-to-date growth.
 By November of 2020, the stock price had risen more than 50% and looks to be continuing on that trend.

 Moreover, Brookfield Infrastructure Partners is consistently expanding, leading to consistent revenue growth.

 At the same time, the stock offers a dividend yield of 2.94%.
 While this is lower than the average utilities sector dividend yield, the lower dividend is ultimately the result of dramatic stock price appreciation, making it a compelling growth play that also pays dividends.

 As Brookfield Infrastructure Partners continues to benefit from previous investments made in utility-related infrastructure, while maintaining a focus on investing for future growth, the stock is likely to continue in the upward direction.

 The utilities industry is a fascinating one.
-These companies capitalize on some of the most basic human comforts — electricity that lights your home and keeps you cool in summer, clean water on tap, and gas to keep your stove and fireplace running are all big businesses.
+These companies capitalize on some of the most basic human comforts — electric utility services that light your home and keep you cool in summer, regulated water utility services that keep clean water on tap, and gas utility services to keep your stove and fireplace running are all big businesses.

-The companies that serve customers in the massive and consistently growing utilities industry are known for paying strong dividends, generating compelling growth, and being relatively safe investments.
+The companies that serve customers in the massive and consistently growing utilities industry are known for strong dividend payouts, generating compelling growth, and being relatively safe investments.
 Nonetheless, always keep in mind that any investment comes with risk, and not all stocks in any sector are created equal.